07947613070

 • Your photographer can only shoot from one spot at the side/back/balcony, etc.

-This is more common in religious settings venues such as churches than civil marriage venues.
+This is more common in religious settings and venues such as churches than in civil marriage venues.
 If this is mooted, I will ask if I can change positions discretely during a hymn or reading.
-They are usually OK with this, but if not, try to be aware of where the photographer is standing and shift your position slightly if possible so I can see both of you clearly.
-I once shot a wedding at the Tower of London and was not allowed in the chapel at all.
-I had to photograph down the aisle from outside the doors!
+They are usually OK with this, but if not, try to be aware of where the photographer is standing and shift your position slightly if possible so I can see both of you.
+I once shot a wedding at the Tower of London and was prohibited from photographing in the chapel.
+I had to shoot down the aisle from outside the doors!

-• No flash photography is allowed throughout the ceremony.
+• No flash photography allowed throughout the ceremony.

-Quite a common rule (again more so in churches), but it is perfectly understandable.
-Some wedding officials cite that it distracts the couple, but I have never had a newly wedded couple complain of this.
-More usually, the presiding official is easily distracted by flash photography and would prefer it not to be used.
+This is quite a common rule (again, more so in churches), but it is perfectly understandable.
+Some wedding officials claim that it distracts the couple, but I have never had a newlywed couple complain about this.
+More typically, it’s because the presiding official is easily distracted by flash photography and prefers the photographer not to use it.

-Most modern cameras that professional photographers use are perfectly up to the task of capturing detail in very dim venues.
-This rule may interfere with their photographic style somewhat, and the photos could be grainier due to the camera’s use of high ISO settings.
+Most modern cameras professional photographers use can capture detail in very dim venues.
+However, this rule may somewhat interfere with their photographic style, and the photos could be grainier due to the camera’s high ISO settings.
 However, there is software that can deal with this.

 • No photography during the official schedule signing.

-This rule is now uncommon thanks to the register moving online in May 2021.
+This rule is uncommon thanks to the register moving online in May 2021.
 The next chapter is about Signing the Schedule and includes much more info on the changes.
-I expect most areas to be fine with having the schedule photographed, but it is up to the officiating person on the day.
-Do check if this is important for you to have photographed.
+I expect most areas to be okay with having the schedule photographed, but it is up to the officiating person on the day.

 • No guest photography during the ceremony.

-This isn’t much of a problem at all if you have a professional taking the ‘official’ photos.
+This isn’t much of a problem if a professional takes the ‘official’ photos.
 It can be a good idea as over-enthusiastic guests often distract your registrar and you, the couple, and they can get in the way of your photographer.
 If the venue doesn’t implement this rule, I know some couples who have asked their guests not to take any photos at this time.

 • No photography at all – at any time!